Patterns in a Smoluchowski Equation: Homogeneous gradient flows

-{\bf Proof.} We prove the statement in two steps.
+for some $\epsilon>0$ with $\bar C$ defined in {\it Theorem} ~\ref{dissipativity}.
+Then any solution evolves to the unique steady state as $t\to\infty$. \end{theorem} \begin{proof} We prove the statement in two steps.
 First we consider the difference between two arbitrary solutions and we show that after a certain time $t_0$ depending on the size of the initial data the two solutions will approach each other at an exponential rate.
 In the second step we use step $1$ and a contraction argument to show that in fact any solution will have to evolve to a steady state.

 {\it Step 1} Consider the difference between two solutions $f$ and $g$ starting from the initial data $f(0)$ respectively $g(0)$:

 Multiply by $f-g$, integrate over $S^1$ and by parts:

 We have the following bound